hackthedev/remotepifm/README.md

 To verify if it's working, you can run `sudo ./pi_fm_rds -freq 105.3 -audio sound.wav`.
 If you've set a nearby radio to the FM Frequency `105.3` and hear the `sound.wav` file, it is working.
 Now you could [download](https://github.com/hackthedev/remotepifm/releases/download/1.1.1/app-release.apk) the Android App and try connecting to your Raspberry Pi.
 Please Note that your Smartphone and Raspberry Pi need a internet connection.

+A guide on how to enable Wifi and SSH without screen can be found [here](https://github.com/hackthedev/remotepifm/wiki/Headless-Setup:-Enable-Wifi-and-SSH-without-Screen-and-Console-etc)

 <br>

 ## Hardware Setup